gohugoio/hugo/content/en/contribute/documentation.md

 {{</* new-in 0.120.0 */>}}
 {{< /code >}}

+The "new in" label will be hidden if the specified version is older than a predefined threshold, based on differences in major and minor versions.
+See&nbsp;[details](https://github.com/gohugoio/hugoDocs/blob/master/layouts/shortcodes/new-in.html).

 ## Deprecated features

 Use the "deprecated-in" shortcode to indicate that a feature is deprecated: